Life Coaching & Executive Coaching FAQs

 What’s the difference between life coaching and executive coaching?

 The difference is usually in the primary focus of the work.
 While both are about recognizing and realizing your potential in areas that are important to you, life coaching can address a broad range of goals related to various areas of life.
 Executive coaching, on the other hand, focuses primarily on one’s professional effectiveness and experience of work life.
 But not surprisingly, one’s professional life is influenced by what happens outside of work, and one’s personal endeavors often involve work or leadership in some capacity.
-Therefore, there is some overlap depending upon the person.
-In addition, executive coaching typically relies more heavily on assessment than does life coaching.
+Therefore, there is often overlap.
+In addition, executive coaching typically includes assessment, for example, a 360-degree assessment, whereas life coaching often does not.

 What does coaching seek to accomplish?

 Coaching aims to propel clients forward toward personally meaningful goals.
 In an executive coaching context, a goal might be to enhance persuasion skills in order to advance your career.
-In a life coaching context, it might be to lose 20 pounds.
+In a life coaching context, it might be to pursue a new career path or different fulfilling activities.
 The key components of the coaching process are discovering what experiences are actually meaningful to you, then setting goals and generating strategies to accomplish them.
-A trusting coaching relationship includes both support and accountability as clients make progress toward specific, measurable goals.
+A trusting coaching relationship includes both support and accountability as clients make progress toward their goals.

 What is the difference between life coaching and psychotherapy (aka “therapy”)?

 Psychotherapy and coaching are not the same.
 Psychotherapy is helpful or critically important for many people at some point in life.
 However, many people do not require or seek therapy, yet would benefit from assistance with changing certain behaviors or achieving specific goals.
-In that case, coaching can be a powerful change-making tool.
+In that case, coaching can be a powerful support to making desired changes.

 Goals: The general goal of psychotherapy is to restore function and wellbeing by reducing distressing symptoms and problematic behaviors that cause significant impairment in one’s day-to-day life.
 Coaching, on the other hand, has the goal of maximizing potential by promoting the achievement of specific goals that are likely to substantially enhance one’s life, whether professionally, personally, or both.
 Coaching is typically appropriate in the absence of a psychological diagnosis, or when any symptoms related to a diagnosis are not of severity or number to significantly interfere with daily functioning.